vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 Ensure the name "HUGGINGFACEHUB_API_TOKEN" remains unchanged, as it is crucial for authentication purposes.

 Finally create a data folder in the project's root directory, designated as the central repository for storing PDF documents.
-You can add some sample PDFs for testing purposes; for instance, I am using the  <u><a href="https://arxiv.org/pdf/2207.02696.pdf">Yolo V7</a></u> and <u><a href="https://arxiv.org/abs/1706.03762">Transformers</a></u> paper for demonstration.
+You can add some sample PDFs for testing purposes; for instance, I am using the [Yolo V7](https://arxiv.org/pdf/2207.02696.pdf) and [Transformers](https://arxiv.org/abs/1706.03762) paper for demonstration.
 It's important to note that this designated folder will function as our primary source for data ingestion.

 It seems like everything is in order, and we're all set!